testcontainers/testcontainers-java/docs/supported_docker_environment/index.md

 ## Rancher Desktop

-In order to run testcontainers against [Rancher Desktop](https://rancherdesktop.io/) the env vars below should be set
+In order to run testcontainers against [Rancher Desktop](https://rancherdesktop.io/) the env vars below should be set.

 If you're running Rancher Desktop as an administrator in a MacOS (M1) machine: